sergio-sastre/ComposablePreviewScanner/README.md

 | Specific Config (e.g. for Libs) available | ✅<sup>4</sup>                      | ❌             | ❌                                  |
 | Compose-Desktop support                   | *✅<sup>5</sup>                     | ❌<sup>6</sup> | ❌                                  |

-<sup>1</sup> Compose Preview Screenshot Testing is a standalone solution based on LayoutLib, whereas AndroidComposablePreviewScanner and Showkase provide Composables' infos so you can run screenshot tests with your favourite screenshot testing library.</br></br>
+<sup>1</sup> Compose Preview Screenshot Testing is a standalone solution based on LayoutLib, whereas ComposablePreviewScanner and Showkase provide Composables' infos so you can run screenshot tests with your favourite screenshot testing library.</br></br>
 <sup>2</sup> Compose Preview Screenshot Testing requires to put the previews in a brand-new "screenshotTest" source.
-AndroidComposablePreviewScanner and Showkase only work with previews in the "main" source, so if you want to have the previews used for screenshot tests separate, I recommend to create an extra module for them and their screenshot tests that is not included in your :app.</br></br>
+ComposablePreviewScanner and Showkase only work with previews in the "main" source, so if you want to have the previews used for screenshot tests separate, I recommend to create an extra module for them and their screenshot tests that is not included in your :app.</br></br>
 <sup>3</sup> Showkase components only hold information about the Composable, but not about the Preview Info (i.e. ApiLevel, Locale, UiMode, FontScale...).</br></br>
-<sup>4</sup> AndroidComposablePreviewScanner supports adding extra lib-config (e.g. Paparazzi's Rendering Mode or Roborazzi's compare options) in the form of annotations that are additionally added to the preview.
+<sup>4</sup> ComposablePreviewScanner supports adding extra lib-config (e.g. Paparazzi's Rendering Mode or Roborazzi's compare options) in the form of annotations that are additionally added to the preview.
 You can check how in the examples below in [Jvm Screenshot Tests](#jvm-screenshot-tests) and [Instrumentation Screenshot Tests](#instrumentation-screenshot-tests) respectively.</br></br>
-<sup>5</sup> AndroidComposablePreviewScanner can also be used in JVM-targets like Compose-Desktop.
+<sup>5</sup> ComposablePreviewScanner can also be used in JVM-targets like Compose-Desktop.
 However, the Previews need to be extra-annotated to be visible to ClassGraph.
 Check the corresponding [Compose-Desktop Support](#compose-desktop-support) section.</br></br>
 <sup>6</sup> [Showkase: Compose Multiplatform Support](https://github.com/airbnb/Showkase/issues/364)

-AndroidComposablePreviewScanner also works with:
+ComposablePreviewScanner also works with:
 - `@PreviewParameters`
 - Multi-Previews, including  `@PreviewScreenSizes`, `@PreviewFontScales`, `@PreviewLightDark`, and `@PreviewDynamicColors`.